john-friedman/SEC-Parsers/readme.md

 * text style, e.g. emphasis style "Purchase of Significant Equipment"
 * relative location of above elements to each other
 2. Calculates hierarchy of headers, and converts to a tree structure

-### Priority TODO
-1. Readup on object oriented programming
-2. Refactor to oop
-3. Restructure XML files using detailed approach (and .text handling) with nice user functions

 ### Roadmap:
 1. Detailed parser with better than 99% success rate (currently hovering around 90).